^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hemophagocytic lymphohistiocytosis is a group of diseases developing from ordinary macrophages characterized by a rapid, fatal course; the main clinical symptoms of which are fever, massive splenomegaly, bi- or pancytopenia, hypofibrinogenemia, hypertriglyceridemia, symptoms of CNS damage.
-There are two groups of lymphogystyocytosis - primary (family and sporadic) with autosomal recessive type of inheritance and secondary, associated with various infections, immunodeficiencies, autoimmune and other diseases.
-The International Society for the Study of Histiocyte Society (Histiocyte Society) classifies primary hemophagocytic lymphohistiocytosis as a group of histiocytosis from macrophage cells.
+Hemophagocytic lymphohistiocytosis is a group of diseases developing from ordinary macrophages, characterized by a rapid, fatal course; the main clinical symptoms of which are fever, massive splenomegaly, bi- or pancytopenia, hypofibrinogenemia, hypertriglyceridemia, symptoms of CNS damage.
+There are two groups of lymphohistiocytosis - primary (familial and sporadic) with an autosomal recessive type of inheritance and secondary, associated with various infections, immunodeficiencies, autoimmune and other diseases.
+The Histiocyte Society classifies primary hemophagocytic lymphohistiocytosis as a group of histiocytoses from macrophage cells.

 Epidemiology

-The ratio of diseased boys and girls suffering from primary hemophagocytic lymphogystyocytosis is approximately equal.
-In 56-80% of children, the disease develops in the first year of life, and in some of them is diagnosed at birth, in about 20% of children the first clinical signs of the disease appear after 3 years of life.
+The ratio of sick boys and girls suffering from primary hemophagocytic lymphohistiocytosis is approximately equal.
+In 56-80% of children, the disease develops in the first year of life, and in some of them it is diagnosed at birth, in about 20% of children the first clinical signs of the disease appear after 3 years of life.
 There are data on the debut of the disease at a later age: 6, 8, 12, 25 years.
-It is important to note that the age of the affected siblings is very often the same.
-Approximately half of the cases have a positive family history - sick siblings or a closely related marriage.
+It is important to note that the age of sick siblings very often coincides.
+In about half of the cases there is a positive family history - sick siblings or consanguineous marriage.

-For the first time the symptom complex of lypho-histiocytosis was described in 1952 by JWFarquhar and AEClaireaux.
+The symptom complex of lymphohistiocytosis was first described in 1952 by JWFarquhar and AEClaireaux.
 The authors reported a rapidly progressive, fatal disease in two newborn siblings.
-In the clinical picture of both patients, in the absence of infection, fever, vomiting, diarrhea, increased excitability and expressed splenomegaly dominated, laboratory changes were represented by normochromic anemia, granulocytopenia and thrombocytopenia.
-In both cases, the disease ended lethal.
-Autopsy revealed significant histiocytic proliferation in the lymph nodes, liver and kidneys (bone marrow was not studied) with active phagocytosis mainly of erythrocytes, as well as lymphocytes and granulocytes.
-Later, a similar disease was diagnosed in the fourth child of this family.
-The authors attributed this syndrome to a group of histiocytoses called "family hemophagocytic reticulosis, highlighting its difference from Letterer-Siwe in several respects: family character, absence of bone defects and presence of hemophagocytosis in the affected tissues.
-The following stages of studying clinical and diagnostic manifestations of lymphogystyocytosis in children were reviewed by G. Janka, published in 1983, (123 cases of the disease) and the creation in 1996 of the International Registry of Hemophagocytic Lymphogystiocytosis in Children, which initially included 122 children.
-Detailed study of the disease on a large group of patients allowed to formulate diagnostic criteria and propose a protocol for the treatment of this syndrome.
-By now, the genetic nature of hemophagocytic lymphogystyocytosis has been partially deciphered, but some aspects of pathogenesis have not been sufficiently studied today.
+The clinical picture of both patients, in the absence of infection, was dominated by fever, vomiting, diarrhea, increased excitability and pronounced splenomegaly, laboratory changes were represented by normochromic anemia, granulocytopenia and thrombocytopenia.
+In both cases, the disease ended fatally.
+At autopsy, significant histiocytic proliferation was revealed in the lymph nodes, liver and kidneys (bone marrow was not examined) with active phagocytosis mainly of erythrocytes, as well as lymphocytes and granulocytes.
+Subsequently, a similar disease was diagnosed in the fourth child of this family.
+The authors classified this syndrome in a group of histiocytoses called "familial hemophagocytic reticulosis", emphasizing its difference from Letterer-Siwe disease in several aspects: familial nature, absence of bone defects and presence of hemophagocytosis in the affected tissues.
+The next stages of studying the clinical and diagnostic manifestations of lymphohistiocytosis in children were the review by G. Janka, published in 1983 (123 cases of the disease) and the creation in 1996 of the International Registry of Hemophagocytic Lymphohistiocytosis in Children, which initially included 122 children.
+A detailed study of the disease in a large group of patients made it possible to formulate diagnostic criteria and propose a treatment protocol for this syndrome.
+To date, the genetic nature of hemophagocytic lymphohistiocytosis has been partially deciphered, but some aspects of pathogenesis have not been sufficiently studied even today.

 Pathogenesis